 In the meantime however, during this period of innovation and testing, there are ways to make life easier.
-When giving demonstrations of VR within our institution, we either get people to come to our offices or we attempt to set up a small stand for the duration of a conference.
-The issue is that we always have to lug around a giant desktop computer inside which is the equivalent in weight of three potato sacks worth of hardware.
+When giving demonstrations of VR, we either get people to come to our offices or make an attempt to set up a small stand for the duration of a conference.
+The issue is that we always have to lug around a giant desktop computer, which is anything but portable.

 You might think “why not use a laptop?” – the answer is because the integrated GPUs on these devices are not upgradeable.
-We would need to spend thousands on a machine fast enough to run a VR experience only to have it become redundant overnight.
+As of writing, you would need to spend thousands on a machine fast enough to run a VR experience only to have it become redundant overnight.
 The answer lies in the thunderbolt 3 port, best described as USB 3 on steroids.

-With such a port, you can directly connect an external GPU to any compatible device, no matter how small.
+With this interface, you can directly connect an external GPU to any compatible device, no matter how small.
 This means you could invest in a NUC device with thunderbolt 3 connectivity and have a graphical powerhouse which occupies a tiny amount of desk space.

-Whilst some newer laptops are sporting these connectors, it’s worth waiting until the method through which external GPUs interact is confirmed.
+Whilst some newer laptops are sporting these connectors, it’s worth waiting until the standards are agreed on.
 The beauty of the solution is also that (due its massive bandwidth) rather than having three to five wires connecting the headset, in the future, there can be just just one.
 Wireless connectivity is also catching up, with wireless video now proving itself usable for gaming.

 To sum it up, it’s worth waiting before investing in a long-term VR solution unless you have an application which has already proven itself to be robust and workable on current generation technologies.
-If you want to be an early adopter (due to personal interest or for reasons of experimention), there is already plenty of choice. – Just be aware that until the prevalence of VR really comes into its own, we are just witnessing the tip of the iceberg.
+If you want to be an early adopter (due to personal interest or for reasons of experimention), there is already plenty of choice.
+Just be aware that until the prevalence of VR really comes into its own, we are only seeing the tip of the iceberg.